 Spending money during the summer months when the kids are home from school and out and about with you more often means your wallet is taking a beating – ice cream treats, sno-cones, swim gear, oh the many pairs of goggles I have bought over the years, and on and on!

-When your kids are on vacation and the barbecue and pool parties seem endless, you may feel that your money is burning with the weather, too.
+When your kids are on vacation and the barbecues and birthdays seem endless (why was every kid your kid knows born in the summer?!), you may feel that your money is burning with the weather, too.
 Not to mention that you drop the AC down and run it more often.

-If you can save money throughout the year, you can also save money during the summer!
-The warm temperature of summer can provide you with some strategies that you aren’t available to you during the winter months.
+If you can save money throughout the year, you can also learn how to save money easily during the summer!

 There are plenty of simple ways you can save money during the hot months of summer.

 Turning off the air conditioning doesn’t mean you need to suffer through the sweltering heat. (after all I live in Texas – I am not telling ANYONE to suffer with the heat).